dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/git-commit-signing.md

 <DetailsToggle alt_header="What if my Git provider requires that all commits are signed?">

 If your Git provider is configured to enforce commit verification, then unsigned commits will be rejected.
-To avoid this, ensure that you have follow all previous steps to generate a keypair, and upload the public key to the provider.
+To avoid this, ensure that you have followed all previous steps to generate a keypair, and uploaded the public key to the provider.

 </DetailsToggle>